DeependraVarshney/farmtrade2/README.md

 Check our Issue Tracker for any known bugs or issues, along with potential workarounds.

 Future Enhancements:
-Explore our Roadmap for planned future enhancements and features
+Explore our Roadmap for planned future enhancements and features.